x00tex/hackTheBox/Boxes/linux/Retired/writer/README.md

 ![](screenshots/stories-url.png)

-Another direcotry `/static` which have file indexing. we can see our uploaded files in the `img` folder inside `static` direcotry.
+Another directory `/static` which have file indexing. we can see our uploaded files in the `img` folder inside `static` directory.

 ![](screenshots/static-index.png)